Things To Consider Before Co-Signing A Loan February 9, 2017

 Parents co-signing loans for their children is common in agriculture.
 This usually happens when the child needs a loan to purchase land, livestock, or farm equipment.
 Lenders are more willing to make the loan to a beginning producer if the parents co-sign and promise to repay the loan if the younger producer cannot.

 Parents have been doing this as a way to help their kids get started in agriculture for decades.
-If the child turns out to be an effective producer, the risk of the parents being on the hook for the unpaid loan balance is pretty manageable.
+If the child turns out to be an effective producer and manager, the risk of the parents being on the hook for the unpaid loan balance is pretty manageable.

 Case Study — What to Avoid